chriszhangm/metaFlexB/README.md

 ### Citation
 ### Issues
-Please contact to mingz@smu.edu or swang@smu.edu for any issue with _metaFlexB_.
+Please contact to mingz@smu.edu or xinlei.wang@uta.edu for any issue with _metaFlexB_.